 Artist: Luke Despatie

-Critical Mass: A Centre for Contemporary Art is delighted to welcome artists Susan Campbell, Mast Year Collective (Alexandra Hong & Farihah Aliyah Shah), Brian Hoad, and Lucas Morneau to our 2021 Artist-in-Residence Program!
-The residencies take place in our historic mid-1850s former little train station in downtown Port Hope, and are made possible with funding from Ontario Trillium Foundation and support from the Municipality of Port Hope.
+Critical Mass: A Centre for Contemporary Art is honoured to have welcomed artists Susan Campbell, Mast Year Collective (Alexandra Hong & Farihah Aliyah Shah), Brian Hoad, and Lucas Morneau to Port Hope to Pilot our 2021 Artist-in-Residence Program!
+This pilot project was made possible with funding from Ontario Trillium Foundation and with support from the Municipality of Port Hope.

 Mast Year Collective – July 2021

-During their residency, Mast Year Collective will explore how food – from making, to sharing, to eating – is entwined and grounded in our physical environments both past and present.Read more
+During their residency, Mast Year Collective explored how food – from making, to sharing, to eating – is entwined and grounded in our physical environments both past and present.Read more

 Brian Hoad – August 2021

-During his residency, Brian Hoad will explore personal narratives from his time coming-of-age in Port Hope, considering themes of memory, nostalgia, and an interest in how people connect with their envionment, both now and throughout history.Read more
+During his residency, Brian Hoad explored personal narratives from his time coming-of-age in Port Hope, considering themes of memory, nostalgia, and an interest in how people connect with their environment, both now and throughout history.Read more

 Lucas Morneau – September 2021

-During their residency, Lucas Morneau will explore the cultural environment in sports (hockey in particular), and reclaim the racially charged and homophobic pejoratives often used to attack a player’s “manliness”.Read more
+During their residency, Lucas Morneau explored the cultural environment in sports (hockey in particular).
+His project aimed to reclaim the racially charged and homophobic pejoratives often used to attack a player’s “manliness”.Read more